 Origin: Germany, 19th century

 Height: 22-26 inches

-German shepherds are very beautiful dogs, distinguished from other breeds by their reliable and obedient temper.
-They are in need of constant and serious physical activity though, and they seem to give preference to long walks and active games.
+German Shepherds are very beautiful dogs, distinguished from other breeds by their reliable and obedient temper.
+They are in need of constant and serious physical activity though, and they seem to prefer long walks and active games.

-Originally (as obvious from the name), the dogs were used for grazing sheep.
+Originally (as obvious from the name), the dogs guarded grazing sheep.
 They are great home guards and often participate in programs for the disabled.

 Weight: 85-110 lbs